hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/__init__.rst

 2. **Example data and possible return values:**  What kind of data do the methods expect and return?
 This helps in creating meaningful test cases.
 3. **Edge cases:**  What are the unusual inputs that the functions should handle correctly (e.g., empty lists, specific numerical values, special characters)?

-With the actual code, you can generate precise and valuable test cases, demonstrating appropriate usage of `pytest.raises` for exception handling and other pytest features like fixtures for dependency injection.
+With the actual code, you can generate precise and valuable test cases, demonStarting appropriate usage of `pytest.raises` for exception handling and other pytest features like fixtures for dependency injection.